-Table 21: Map Options
+Table 31: Map Options

-Option Enables user to GET MAP When clicking this button the following option appears: GET MAP Latest Invalid Map Switch between saved maps: invalid map or valid map.
-EXPORT Save the map currently loaded in xls format. ♠ IMPORT Load a map from xls file.
-NEW MAP Create a new map. + NEW CHANNEL Add a new RF channel to the map currently loaded.
-SUBMIT Check validity of the map currently being edited.
-If the map is successfully validated it will replace the existing valid map.
+Option Enables user to BET MAN When clicking this button the following option appears: Cartho Latest Invalid Map Switch between saved maps: invalid map or valid map.
+19 cools Save the map currently loaded in xls format.
+AS IMPORT Load a map from xls file.
+IN NOW MAP Create a new map.
+Add a new RF channel to the map currently loaded.
+0(98(2) Check validity of the map currently being edited.
+If the map is - successfully validated it will replace the existing valid map.
 If errors are encountered, the map currently being edited will replace any existing (previously saved) invalid map.
-EXIT Exit back to the main menu.
-NOTE: before exiting, make sure to save changes to the edited map; otherwise they will be lost.
+39% Exit back to the main menu.
+NOTE: before exiting, make sure to save changes to the edited map; otherwise, they will be lost.

-A map of channels can have one of the following statuses:
+A map of channels can have one of the following statuses.

-Table 22: Map Status
+Table 32: Map Status

-Map status Enables user to Security May The map was submitted, but errors were found during activation.
-Velid Map The map was submitted, no errors were found during activation. of Majo to provide Map was not submitted yet.
+Map status Enables user to Invalid Map The map was submitted, but errors were found during activation.
+Volid Map The map was submitted, no errors were found during activation.
+A titing to present Map was not submitted yet.